Menu

 Seasonal Activities on the farm include:

 • Summer – June marches in summertime with endless garden chores and moving sheep to pasture.
-Bonfires at night, star gazing, wood walks, barbecue dinners, pizza from our wood-fired oven, all delight our guests.
+Bonfires at night, star gazing, walks in the woods, barbecue dinners, pizza from our wood-fired oven, all delight our guests.
 By July, wild raspberries are ready for picking, and our hay gets delivered.
-I offer fiber art classes to our guests in the summer months teaching them about felting, spinning, and using plants as natural dyes.
+Kim offers fiber art classes to guests in the summer months teaching them about felting.

 Please visit our farm website for detailed information and pictures.
-You may also enjoy reading our farm journal at http://www.grandviewfarmvt.blogspot.com/
+You may also enjoy reading our farm journal at https://www.livingwithgotlands.com/ .

 + See More